MelonSpeedruns/BotwRandomizer/README.md

 There are more Spirit Orbs placed in chests than you need.
 This is done so runs are shorter and so they don't last for days.

 PS: You start the game with the Camera rune, which allows you to scan a treasure chest, and use the Sheikah Sensor to easily find all the other ones!

 ## Contributing

+Feel free to contribue in any way you can!
+I'm very open to suggestions and ideas, as long as they are explained carefully and in detail.
+Thanks for helping out making this rando a better piece of software!

+## Known Bugs (Will be patched)

+ - Time doesn't advance since the old man cutscene at the tower is skipped.
+ - Rarely, enemy camps are empty.
+ - And plenty more I don't know about! :)

+## Contributing